 Next, you need life jackets that are suitable for watersports.
-This article outlines some of what to look for in a watersports personal flotation device.
 Don’t forget to get a variety of sizes so everyone who might come aboard can give it a try.

 It’s also handy to have a handpump or 12-volt electric pump on board in case the tube needs a little air during the day.
 Some people also choose to keep their tube deflated and stowed on the boat until they’re ready to use it, making a pump a necessity.